Question: Is pornography always bad? What does it mean to live a chaste life, whether married or single? What does it

 Connecting with Another

 While I see no shame in self-pleasuring, I must say that humans are created to connect with others sexually.
 When exploring and loving another person bodily our energy is going out to that other person and we are also receiving energy from that person in return.
-This connecting has been called “foreplay,” as if it’s only a prelude to the real thing.
+This mutual connecting has been called “foreplay,” as if it’s only a prelude to the real thing.
 This is unfortunate, because the mutual touching has a sexual value in itself and can generate an arousal that leads finally to a satisfying climax.
 Many women testify that one of the problems of men in sex is the rush to the finish line.

 Justification by Faith through Grace